 At one time, prefabricated houses weren't considered a sound investment.
 While they made homeownership more affordable, they were essentially low-cost housing that wasn't very good-looking or, more importantly, as weather-resistant as stick-built homes.

-However, thanks to cutting edge building techniques, there are plenty of affordable, durable and customizable prefab options that not only look better but can also withstand wicked weather better than traditional abodes.
+However, thanks to cutting edge building techniques, there are plenty of affordable, durable and customizable prefab options that not only look better but can also withstand wicked weather.

 The following list features five affordable prefab starter homes.
 We also included need-to-know facts about prefabricated dwellings.